-Cash flows beyond 5-year period have been extrapolated using growth rates from 5% to 10% (2018: 4% to 6%) per annum, which is based on industry growth forecasts.
-Impairment provision of HK\$148,000,000 is recognised during the year ended 31 December 2019 (2018: nil) which was mainly resulted from certain loss-making CGUs and the estimated adjustment of proposed return rates for sale and distribution of piped gas.
+Cash flows beyond 5-year period have been extrapolated using growth rates from 5% to 10% (2019: 5% to 10%) per annum, which is based on industry growth forecasts.
+Impairment provision of HK\$148,000,000 was recognised during the year ended 31 December 2019 (2020: nil), which was mainly resulting from certain loss-making CGUs and the estimated adjustment of proposed return rates for sale and distribution of piped gas.